fdemmer/Picard-Last.fm.ng-Plugin/README.md

 Some of the code and especially the name lists are reused from plus.
 Thanks again for your work on this...
 RifRaf, Lukáš Lalinský, voiceinsideyou!

-### Differences to Last.fm.Plus

-When using translations, the score of both toptags are summarized, rather "the greater wins, the lesser is dropped".

-Years and decades use a regular expression to find valid values.
-With decades, both "00s" and "2000s" are valid.
-This can be easily customized using the LFM_DECADE and LFM_YEAR variables.

-There is no "inter tag drop".
-The "minimum weight" is hardcoded to 1.
-So toptags with score 0 are ignored.
-Usually they would not appear in any of the search lists anyway.

-The "year" metatag is disabled for now.

-There may be others, so best try it out yourself and see if it does the right thing for you.

 ## Install